Bring colour to your garden with bare root roses

 With your roses ordered, your planting positions selected, and your soil prepped, you'll be able to relax until they arrive.
 We'll let you know when they are ready for collection.

-My recommendation is the Lorraine Lee rose, originally bread by one of Australia's very first rose producer Alister Clark in Victoria.
+My recommendation is the Lorraine Lee rose, originally bred by one of Australia's very first rose producer Alister Clark in Victoria.
 It is possibly Australia's most popular Australian grown rose variety.
 It's bread for Australian condition and is apricot-pink in colour, scented, and flowers nearly all year round.
 Ask your local ASQ Garden & Landscape team member for their favourites.

 If you are interested in placing an order for some of our bare root products in 2022, leave us your details here.